 Exeter has completed a building (Exeter Westpark I) comprising 649,000 square feet, where W. Oak Street and Jim Christal meet, that is the newest distribution center for Lowe's Home Improvement.
-Exeter is also constructing three buildings adjacent to the TIRZ boundary at the northwest corner of Western Boulevard and Jim Christal Road.
+Exeter has also constructed three buildings adjacent to the TIRZ boundary at the northwest corner of Western Boulevard and Jim Christal Road.
 The square footage of these buildings are 324,000 square feet, 421,000 square feet, and 1,076,000 square feet.
-Construction has been competed for Building 3.
+Ariat International has leased 500,000 square feet at 1011 Western Blvd.

 Hunt Southwest is constructing a 227,420 square foot building on a 17-acre site on S. Western Boulevard and Jim Christal at the I-35 Convergence.
-To the north, property owners plan to build a 250,080 SF warehouse.
+To the north, property owners plan to build a 250,080 SF warehouse build-to-suit on seven of the acres, which was leased to Lotte Global Logistics.